Surfshark vs Proton VPN: which VPN is better?

 Connection speed is arguably the most important factor when picking a VPN service.
 After all, slow connectivity negatively impacts all other activities, such as web browsing or video streaming.

 Thankfully, these two VPNs go above and beyond to provide lightning-fast upload and download speeds.
 A clear sign of that is the inclusion of the WireGuard tunneling protocol.
-With it, Surfshark retained 88% of initial connection speeds, while Proton VPN – 84% on average.
+With it, Surfshark retained 93% of initial connection speeds, while Proton VPN retained 86% on average.

-According to our speed test tool, when stacking Surfshark and Proton VPN against each other, Surfshark appeared to be faster in most locations as well.
-The only location where Proton VPN was speedier was Australia, which is surprising considering that the tests were performed from Europe.
+According to our speed test tool, when stacking Surfshark and Proton VPN against each other, Surfshark appeared to be faster in the US, France, Singapore, Australia and Canada as well.
+The only location where Proton VPN was speedier was United Kingdom.

 Download retention